Alternative Dispute Resolution (ADR)…in Construction and Civil Engineering Contracts

 If a settlement is achieved at this stage it will have been an effective, fast and economic end to the problem!
 If not you will be evidentially set up to proceed to adjudication.

-with our team of Experts to evaluate your dispute.
+Get in touch with our team of Experts to evaluate your dispute.

 Since 1st May 1998, there has been a Statutory right to Adjudicate any commercial construction dispute at any time without the need for a specific contract clause.